freqtrade/freqtrade/docs/hyperopt.md

 ## Install hyperopt dependencies

-Since Hyperopt dependencies are not needed to run a bot, they are not installed by default.
+Since Hyperopt dependencies are not needed to run the bot itself, are heavy, can not be easily built on some platforms (like Raspberry PI), they are not installed by default.
+Before you run Hyperopt, you need to install the corresponding dependencies, as described in this section below.

-### Docker

-The docker-image includes hyperopt dependencies, no further action needed

 !!!
 Note
-    Since Hyperopt is a resource intensive process, running it on a Raspberry Pi is not recommended, therefore the Raspberry image does not include Hyperopt dependencies.
+    Since Hyperopt is a resource intensive process, running it on a Raspberry Pi is not recommended nor supported.

+### Docker

+The docker-image includes hyperopt dependencies, no further action needed.

-### Simple installation script (setup.sh) / Manual installation
+### Easy installation script (setup.sh) / Manual installation

 ```bash
 source .env/bin/activate